Gurobi/gurobi-ai-modeling/source/prompting-tips-pitfalls.rst

 Temporal complexity
 """""""""""""""""""
-Similar to the previous point, our experiments have found that the current generation LLM's find it challenging to deal with specific problems that include multiple periods of time, where one period accumulates something that rolls over to the next month.
+Similar to the previous point, our experiments have found that the current generation LLMs find it challenging to deal with specific problems that include multiple periods of time, where one period accumulates something that rolls over to the next month.